udacity/machine-learning/projects/customer_segments/project_description.md

 ## Starting the Project

 For this assignment, you can find the `customer_segments` folder containing the necessary project files on the [Machine Learning projects GitHub](https://github.com/udacity/machine-learning), under the `projects` folder.
-You may download all of the projects we\'ll use in this Nanodegree program directly from this repo.
+You may download all of the projects we'll use in this Nanodegree program directly from this repo.

 This project contains three files: